gkotian/gkotian.github.io/travels/_posts/2009-10-11-ok-now-what.md

 ---
 layout: post
 title: Ok...
 Now what?
-excerpt: If someone ever tells you that a world trip is easier said than done, then trust me, it would be one of the biggest understatements you'll ever hear.
 ---

 If someone ever tells you that a world trip is easier said than done, then trust